 The Quattroporte is available in rear-wheel-drive GT, Modena and Trofeo while the Modena Q4 is available in all-wheel drive and all models feature generous rear seat room.
 The GT is powered by a twin-turbo 3.0 liter 6-cylinder making 345 horsepower in the Modena form and 428 in the Modena and Modena Q4 trims.
 The Levante Trofeo comes with a turbocharged 3.8L V8 that generates 580 horsepower.
 Both engines are mated to a ZF 8-speed automatic transmission.

 Beyond a more spacious cabin and big power, the Quattroporte advances what a luxury sports sedan should be.
-S and S Q4 models include adaptive LED taillights, plus 19-inch wheels, adaptive suspension, a power trunk lid and power folding mirrors.
-The interior is trimmed with rich leather upholstery, wood accents, automatic dual-zone climate control, heated, 12-way power adjustable front seats with a 60/40 split-fold rear, a sunroof, a 10-speaker audio system with iPod integration and 8.4-inch touchscreen, navigation and Bluetooth.
-A rearview camera and parking sensors front and rear are also standard.
+Standard features include adaptive LED headlamps, 19-inch wheels, Skyhook Performance suspension, and blind spot alert.
+The interior is trimmed with rich leather upholstery, heated front seats, sunroof, a Harman Kardon 10-speaker audio system and a 10.1-inch touchscreen with navigation and Bluetooth.
+A rearview camera, adaptive cruise control and front and rear parking sensors are also standard.